ouspg/CompSec/Lab2_Network/README.md

 __Tips__
-Refresh your mind how javascript can modify html elements.
+Refresh your mind how JavaScript can modify HTML elements.

 It is also handy to use programs like [curl](https://curl.haxx.se/) to send your XSS-scripts.